ktychn/cse15l-lab-reports/Report5.md

 The files involved were ArrayTests.java, ArrayExamples.java, and the runTests.sh bash script.
 All of these files were contained within the lab3 directory.

-Before fixing the bug, this was the content of the files:
+Before fixing the bug, these were the contents of the files:
 - runTests.sh

 ```